 Typically speaking, an avatar will be in the form of a story about your client.
 Most importantly, avatars should identify the key things that you need to know about your customers.
 In other words, what information do you need to know about them to ensure that any marketing push will be a success?

 The more detail that you include the better.
-For example, you might think it’s enough to say what job they have, but perhaps consider how they feel about it?
+For example, you might think it’s enough to say what job they have at present.
+Then perhaps consider how they feel about it?
 How much money do they make?
 Have they always worked in that industry?
+Do there interests match the industry they are employed in

 Key Points To Create Your Typical Client Avatar: